TillF/WASA-SED/docs/index.md

 60	0.240	0.250	0	0	0
 ```

-Subasin-ID: Map-ID of sub-basin <br>
+*Subasin-ID*: Map-ID of sub-basin <br>
-maxlake: Fraction of sub-basin area that represents the runoff contributing area for the reservoir size classes \[-]
+*maxlake*: Fraction of sub-basin area that represents the runoff contributing area for the reservoir size classes \[-]

 Example: This optional file allows specifying data on runoff contributing area for the reservoir size classes.
 If this file is not found in the folder reservoir, the runoff contributing area is equally divided into the five reservoir size classes (one-sixth to each class).
 Another sixth part is attributed to the area not-controlled by the reservoir network.
 The sub-basin with the Map-ID 60 has only two reservoir size classes with a runoff contributing area covering 24% and 25% of the sub-basin area (size classes 1 and 2, respectively).
 Therefore, there is no reservoir of size classes 3 to 5 for that sub-basin.
 The order of the sub-basins in the first column has to follow the same order of the sub-basin IDs as was used in ```hymo.dat``` (due to computational reasons); otherwise, an error message occurs.
 Sub-basins without networks of small reservoirs must not be entered in the file.